Bridging Model Reference Adaptive Control and Data Informativity: MRAC with Online Informative Data

-The idea is to apply a control input that switches between the adaptive controller $ u_\mathrm{a}(t) $ in \eqref{inputa} and an input $ u_{\rm r}(t) $ that increases the rank of the data matrix.
-We introduce the control input formally in the next lemma, where we also clarify the relation between $T^*$ and the existence of solutions of the matching equations \eqref{mc}.
+Given the adaptive law in \eqref{Theta}, we introduce the control input formally in the next lemma, where we also clarify the relation between $T^*$ and the existence of solutions of the matching equations \eqref{mc}.